 Results: Detection of Tumor Development and Metastatic Colonization In Real-Time

-The breast cancer cell lines were infected with a lentivirus vector expressing fluorescent GFP (G-F-P) [1].
-The GFP-positive cells were sorted two days post-infection [2].
+The breast cancer cell lines were infected with a lentivirus vector expressing fluorescent GFP (G-F-P) and subject to FACS-sorting [1].
+The GFP-positive cells were sorted two days post-infection, plated and visualized by fluorescence microscope [2].

 LAB MEDIA: Figure 1 A. Video Editor: Please emphasize left image